Interview with Kamran Mir Hazar

-Millions of Afghans have been forced to leave the country.
+Millions have been forced to leave the country.
 There are others who have been forced to shift base within the country.
 Around 50,000 refugees returned to Afghanistan when the Taliban regime was overthrown but jobless and homeless, they could not stay on.
 And there is a ministry handling the refugees, as corrupt as any other.

 Most of the refugees are holed up in Iran and Pakistan.
 In Iran, while the children do not attend schools as they are very expensive, the adults are jobless.